muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 Not permitted for a *SYS_Fraction* is any of the following, to keep things more correct and simpler:

-* Any infinity or NaN value of any of the .NET structure types `System.Single`, `System.Double`.
+* Any value of any of the .NET structure types `System.Single`, `System.Double` that represents an infinity or NaN.

 ## Bits